-committee An advisory that represented all members of the community directed early planning and problem diagnosis by the Alberta government.
-A diagnostic study in 1992 (Sosiak and Trew.
-1996) determined that approximately 61% of the total phosphorus (TP) loading was from sediment release and other internal sources, compared to about 36% from surface runoff and determined that algal growth in Pine Lake was mainly limited by the supply of phosphorus.
-Four critical areas for watershed restoration were identified on four streams affected by livestock operations and sewage release (Sosiak and Trew, 1996).
-These streams contributed 72% of the phosphorus loading from streams in 1992.
+advisory committee An that represented all members of the community directed early planning and problem diagnosis by the Alberta government.
+Limnological studies revealed that approximately 61% of the total phosphorus (TP) loading into the lake was from sediment release and other internal sources, compared to about 36% from surface runoff.
+Algal growth in Pine Lake was shown to be limited by the supply phosphorus rather other than nutrients.
+Critical areas for watershed restoration were identified on four streams affected by livestock operations and sewage release that contributed 72% of the phosphorus loading from streams in 1992.